Tada Never Falls in Love

-Tada Never Falls in Love (多田くんは恋をしない, Tada-kun wa Koi o Shinai) is a Japanese romantic comedy anime television series produced by Doga Kobo.
-It aired from April 5 to June 28, 2018.
-The series is licensed in North America by Sentai Filmworks.
+Tada Never Falls in Love (多田くんは恋をしない, Tada-kun wa Koi o Shinai) is a Japanese romantic comedy original anime television series produced by Doga Kobo.
+It aired from April 5 to June 28, 2018, for 13 episodes.
+The series is licensed in North America by Sentai Filmworks while Muse Communication in South and Southeast Asia as well as Hong Kong and Taiwan.

 Plot

 The story follows Mitsuyoshi Tada, a boy who has never known love.
-He is taking pictures of the cherry blossoms in full bloom when he meets Teresa Wagner, a transfer student from Luxembourg, a European country.
-It seems that she separated from her travel companion upon arriving in Japan.
+He is taking pictures of the cherry blossoms in full bloom when he meets Teresa Wagner, a transfer student from Larsenburg (ラルセンブルク, Rarusenburuku) which can be assumed means Luxembourg, a European country.
+She got separated from her travel companion upon arriving in Japan.
 Tada helps her and brings her to his grandfather's coffee shop.
-Teresa's travel companion and bodyguard Alec arrives and beats up Kaoru misunderstanding him as chasing after Teresa.
-They discover that the hotel they're supposed to be staying in is actually next to Tada's cafe.
+Teresa's travel companion and bodyguard Alec arrives and beats up Kaoru mistakenly thinking Kaoru was flirting with Teresa.
+They discover the hotel they're supposed to be staying at is actually next to Tada's cafe.
 The next day, they enroll in Tada's school and are in the same class.
-Alec agrees on joining the Photography Club on Teresa's request that she also wants to take great pictures.
-Mitsuyoshi is actually an aspiring photographer and wants to become like his father, who was a famous photographer.
-Mitsuyoshi lost his parents in a car accident during their childhood.
-The one last photo his father took and the camera were the only things that came back.
+Alec agrees on joining the Photography Club on Teresa's request she wants to learn to take great pictures.
+Mitsuyoshi is actually an aspiring photographer and wants to follow his father's footsteps to be a famous photographer.
+Mitsuyoshi lost his parents in a car accident during his childhood.
+The one last photo his father took and his camera were the only things he has left from his parents.
 The story focuses on the adventures of Tada and his friends and their building relationships.